JPElectron/18v40vBatteryAdapter/README.md

 <hr style="border: 1px; height: 1px; background: #AAAAAA;">

 Dual **18v side-by-side to 40v** is verified to work in the following...
+(note that newer 8Ah and 12Ah batteries DO NOT fit in this adapter)

    - RY40407VNM = Blower 550 CFM, 125 MPH Whisper Series (Brushless)
    - RY40408VNM = Blower 525 CFM, 110 MPH